MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/modules/third-party.md

 > deno.land also provides a simple public hosting service for ES modules that work with Deno.
 It can be found at deno.land/x. [source](https://deno.land/)

 From [deno.land/x](https://deno.land/x):

+> What is deno.land/x?
+>
+> deno.land/x is a hosting service for Deno scripts.
+It caches releases of open source modules stored on GitHub and serves them at one easy to remember domain.

 > deno.land/x is a URL rewriting service for Deno scripts.
 >